Cuberick-Orion/CIRR/Test-split_server.md

 These files were generated on our trained baseline model.
 You can try to upload them to the server, they shall pass all our sanity checks.

-You shall see the result (here showing Recall@K) as below:
+You shall see the result (here showing Recall@K, Recall_subset@K will be similar) as below:

 <img src="https://raw.githubusercontent.com/Cuberick-Orion/CIRR/main/demo_imgs/submit_example.png" width="500">